 We’re in the middle of glut season.
 Baskets of tomatoes, trugs of zucchini, and more lettuce than we could possibly eat.
-It may be far from our minds, but within weeks our veg will begin dying down, and patches of once productive garden space will be empty.
-If you plan ahead, it’s possible to keep the homegrown food coming right through the cooler days of autumn, though.
+It may be far from our minds, but within weeks, our veg will begin dying down, and patches of once productive garden space will be empty.
+If you plan, it’s possible to keep the homegrown food coming right through the cooler days of autumn.
 The fare will change, and in some cases, the growing technique, but with a little forethought, you can extend the season into autumn and beyond.
-It’s not too late to a fall vegetable garden.
+It’s not too late for a fall vegetable garden.

 What to Plant in Your Fall Vegetable Garden

-Below are some of the vegetables that you can grow in your fall vegetable garden.
+Below are some vegetables you can grow in your fall vegetable garden.
 They include a lot of leafy greens like spinach and chard, but Asian vegetables, too.
-You may also be able to squeeze in a last crop of peas, especially if you choose a dwarf variety, and quite a few other crops too!
+You may also be able to squeeze in a last crop of peas, especially if you choose a dwarf variety, and quite a few other crops, too!
 Some, like kale and lamb’s lettuce, can even stand through frost and cold.
-Their growth will slow down, but they’ll still give you greens long after other veg has disappeared from your beds.
+Their growth will slow down, but they’ll still give you greens long after other veg have disappeared from your beds.

 - Arugula is also known as rocket.
-This peppery leaf is easy to grow and can be used in all manner of dishes ranging from salads to rice to pizza toppings.
+This peppery leaf is easy to grow and can be used in dishes ranging from salads to rice to pizza toppings.
 45-60 days to maturity.

 - Beets for Roots and Greens Beets thrive in cooler temperatures and will grow to maturity in about 50-60 days.
 However, you can also grow beets for their delicious greens and can begin harvesting them much sooner.
 The leaves are similar in taste but earthier than Swiss Chard.
 You can eat them as baby leaves or wait until they’re more mature to harvest.
 21-42 days to maturity